 COLA 2020Artist Focus Series

-The Los Angeles Municipal Art Gallery is pleased to present the COLA 2020: Artist Focus Series.
-This video series takes an intimate look at artworks and processes of the 2020 City of Los Angeles (COLA) visual art fellows.
-With sneak peek views of work in studios along with documentation of commissioned COLA projects, Curator Steven Wong and Assistant Curator Brianna Bakke interview artists about their practices and connections to the city of Los Angeles.
+The Los Angeles Municipal Art Gallery was pleased to present the COLA 2020: Artist Focus Series.
+This video series took an intimate look at artworks and processes of the 2020 City of Los Angeles (COLA) visual art fellows.
+With sneak peek views of work in studios along with documentation of commissioned COLA projects, Curator Steven Wong and Assistant Curator Brianna Bakke interviewed artists about their practices and connections to the city of Los Angeles.

 The COLA grant has a legacy of supporting Los Angeles’ mid-career artists for over 20 years.
 The fellowship is not only an accolade or financial award, but also an opportunity to generate dialogue between cohorts of recipient artists.
-While the culmination of studio visits and artistic production would traditionally involve an exhibition at the LAMAG accompanied by a robust series of free public programming, this year’s COLA exhibition required an unprecedented re-thinking, due to Los Angeles Mayor Garcetti’s COVID-19 “Stay-At-Home” orders.
-Throughout this period, LAMAG continues support of this year’s COLA visual art fellows by focusing on the aspects of experiencing artworks that extend beyond visual allure—to stimulate curiosities, provoke critical conversations, learn more about artistic practices and gain new inspirations by engaging with different perspectives.
+While the culmination of studio visits and artistic production would traditionally involve an exhibition at the LAMAG accompanied by a robust series of free public programming, 2020’s COLA exhibition required an unprecedented re-thinking, due to Los Angeles Mayor Garcetti’s COVID-19 “Stay-At-Home” orders.
+Throughout this period, LAMAG continued support of COLA visual art fellows by focusing on the aspects of experiencing artworks that extended beyond visual allure—to stimulate curiosities, provoke critical conversations, learn more about artistic practices and gain new inspirations by engaging with different perspectives.

-Throughout the month of June, LAMAG will be releasing episodes of its in-house produced, COLA 2020: Artist Focus Series.
-We invite you to revisit lamag.org for updates and support this year’s cohort of artists on social media, and attendance of upcoming programming events.
-Stay tuned…
+Throughout the month of June, LAMAG released episodes of its in-house produced, COLA 2020: Artist Focus Series.

 Lisa Diane Wedgeworth discusses her background as an artist working in Los Angeles — a setting that fostered her expressive practice rooted in autobiographical reflections and storytelling.
 Wedgeworth introduces the body of work commissioned for COLA 2020, a group of paintings that raise abstraction to the pursuit of reconstituting associations with the color black.